 The ingredients look so simple, but when combined they create a wonderful tangy tomatoey dish full of herbs and different levels of flavor.

 I'm not usually a big fan of feta, but it completes this plate-full of goodness, adding a little saltiness to the sweet sauce.
 On top of tasting great, it's really a fairly healthy meal.

-I really love this Chicken Mediterranean and am so glad I found it in the Southern Living cookbook that's been sitting on my shelf.
-I’ve made it twice in the last two weeks and it will be on the menu quite often in the Blades household!
+I really love this Chicken Mediterranean and am so glad I found it in the Southern Living cookbook that's been sitting on my shelf all these years.

 - 1 (14.5 oz) can diced Italian tomatoes